 “That was a really important game changer for us, it’s not an add-on.
 It’s not something to think about later.
 Accessibility has to be a part of the conversation from the very beginning.”

-said Erin Duggan Lynch, Senior Director of Communications at Mass.
-Eye and Ear.
+– Erin Duggan Lynch, Senior Director of Communications, Mass.
+Eye and Ear

 On top of prioritizing accessibility from the earliest stages of design and development, creating accessible, digital products also requires a commitment from the organization.
 When accessibility is one of an organization’s strategic initiatives, it establishes clear goals and the support needed for a sustainable and successful outcome.